 Discover cooperation and become aware that everything has a place during clean up and children wash hands to prepare for snack

 Socialization and sharing time, we provide a nut free snack and you may send a labelled refillable/reusable beverage container with your child

 Movement Songs and games

-Outdoor play or indoor movement activities if inclement weather
+Playground or we engage in movement activities indoors during inclement weather

 Learning Tree Preschool is a non-profit, integrated auxiliary of the United Methodist Church of Red Bank.
 We are an Early Childhood Learning Center licensed by the State of New Jersey, Department of Human Services, and Bureau of Licensing.
 Learning Tree Preschool does not discriminate on the basis of race, gender, religion, age, or disability in the processes of admissions, educational programs or employment.